mixtur/webpack-spritesmith/Readme.md

 - `target` - generated files
     - `image` - target image filename
+    - `css` - can be string or array of strings and options for spritesheet-templates
-    - `css` - target spritesheet filename, can be css, stylus, less, sass or json file
+        - String : target spritesheet filename, can be css, stylus, less, sass or json file
+        - Array : used if you want to specify multiple css targets and/or options for spritesheet-templates.
+Each element must be either string with path to target file or Array with that string and object with options
+         ```javascript

+            ...
+            css: [
+                path.resolve(__dirname, 'src/spritesmith-generated/sprite.styl'),
+                [path.resolve(__dirname, 'src/spritesmith-generated/sprite.json'), {
+                    format: 'json_texture'
+                }]
+            ]

+         ```
 - `apiOptions` - optional
     - `generateSpriteName` - function.
 Takes full path to source image file and expected to return name by which it will be referenced in API.
 Return value will be used as `sprite.name` for